Set in 2010, the third installment of Fargo centers on “Emmit Stussy” and his slightly younger brother “Ray” (Ewan McGregor in dual roles).

 The only bright spot in Ray’s life is the love of a not-so-good woman, “Nikki Swango” (Mary Elizabeth Winstead), one of his parolees.
 Nikki has brains, beauty and a deep and abiding passion for competitive bridge.
 She decides to help Ray turn his fortunes around, by essentially stealing back his good karma.
 Unsurprisingly, things quickly get out of hand and petty theft leads to murder.

 When the mayhem crosses county lines, Eden Valley Police Chief “Gloria Burgle” (Carrie Coon), a newly divorced mother, is called upon to investigate.
 Normally steady and imperturbable, Gloria is shaken when the case takes an unexpectedly personal turn.
 Meanwhile, Emmit’s perfect life is upended when he receives an unwelcome business proposal from a mysterious loner and true capitalist, “V.M.
 Vargas” (David Thewlis), whose bosses plan to become business partners with “The Parking Lot King,” whether Emmit likes it or not.

-Emmy Award winning Executive Producers Noah Hawley (showrunner/writer), Joel & Ethan Coen, Warren Littlefield and John Cameron all return for the second installment.
+Emmy® Award winning Executive Producers Noah Hawley (showrunner/writer/director), Joel & Ethan Coen, Warren Littlefield and John Cameron all return for the third installment of the 10-episode limited series.
 Fargo is produced by MGM Television and FX Productions, with MGM Television serving as the lead studio.